 I did a LOT of work, eventually, on an electronic circuit that controlled the ignition advance.
 At one time I tried adding a vacuum advance unit, acting as a retard with large sudden throttle openings, but was not happy with it.

-The alternator was eventually changed to the late 1974, early 1975, 280 watt, 105 mm type.
+The alternator was initially changed to the late 280 watt, 105 mm type.
 The battery was a small multi-wet-cell nickel-cadmium type from a corporate jet, in a metal case, located inside a hollowed stock black German Varta battery case.

 The exhaust system was simply a modified version of the stock system, with added crossover, and modified muffler innards.
 It was relatively QUIET! ...but was LONGER than stock, but hardly anyone ever noticed that.... or the faint-appearing extra seam.
 This was done originally in conjunction with the modified intake system.
 Later this was again modified.
 In the photo, the longer exhaust is not installed, as it was, as I remember, installed in 1981 or 1982.